magicmq/pyspigot-documentation/externalresources.md

 - [PlaceholderAPI Documentation](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki)
 - [PlaceholderAPI JavaDocs](https://extendedclip.com/javadoc/placeholderapi/me/clip/placeholderapi/PlaceholderAPI.html)

+## Discord

+PySpigot has its very own Discord server!
+Join if you're stuck and need help and/or you want to stay in the loop about updates/changes: https://discord.gg/f2u7nzRwuk

 ## New to Python?
 Check out these great tutorials to get started:

 - https://www.learnpython.org/